 7. Hell on Wheels

 This actually isn’t a movie, but rather a five-season TV show from AMC.
-Hell on Wheels follows the plight of former confederate soldier Cullen Bohannon (Anson Mount) as he becomes the foreman of the under-construction Union Pacific Railroad, as it makes its way across the United States.
+Hell on Wheels follows the plight of former confederate soldier Cullen Bohannon (Anson Mount) as he becomes the foreman of the under-construction Union Pacific Railroad.
 Bohannon is searching for the Union soldiers that killed his family in the Civil War and on his quest he has to help manage the progress of the railroad and keep the peace in Hell on Wheels, the traveling settlement where workers live.

 Hell on Wheels features a number of fascinating characters, in addition to Bohannon.
 No one is as they seem in a town like this, and the show relishes the chance to explore that.

 8. The Duel